ASFM Hybrid Learning Hub

 • Increased hygiene signage and hand cleaning supplies

-• Teaching good hygiene techniques - especially proper hand washing routines
+• Teaching good hygiene techniques - especially proper hand washing routines, and the appropriate use of the facemask

 • Enhanced sanitation routines